if-tools/Briefings/README.md

 Want to contribute?
 That's great, thanks!
 Fork the `develop` branch of this repo to get started, and then open a new Pull Request when you've made your desired changes (don't forget to describe them).

 ## Credits
-IF-Tools uses [FilePond](https://pqina.nl/filepond/) for file uploads and [MagnificPopup](https://dimsemenov.com/plugins/magnific-popup/) for image galleries.
+IF-Tools Briefings uses [FilePond](https://pqina.nl/filepond/) for file uploads and [MagnificPopup](https://dimsemenov.com/plugins/magnific-popup/) for image galleries.